RoGellert/python_r_ds_de_projects/Billionaires/README.md

 ![img_3.png](img_3.png)

-* From the following boxplot we can see that self-made billionaires earn less (although proper statistical test is required)
+* From the following boxplot we can see that self-made billionaires posses more or less the same amount of wealth (although proper statistical test is required)

 ![img_7.png](img_7.png)